outcoldman/outcoldman.com/_posts/en/2014-11-09-ubuntu-as-home-server-part-3-afp-server.markdown

     basedir regex = /home
 ```

-But I wanted a little bit more control on shares (give read-only accesses).
+But I wanted a little bit more control on shares.
+First of all I wanted to give read-only accesses to user1 for user2 share and otherwise.
+Also I wanted to see folders for both users when go to this server.
 And also I have system accounts with their home folders, which I don't want to share, so it was easy for me to configure everything manually.
 Also I know that I'm not going to add new users in near future, so I did not need automation on this level.

 Don't forget to verify that all users have access to the TimeMachine folder, In my case I specified `users` ownership for the TimeMachine folder, gave this group access to do anything in this folder, and added both users to this group